somiPrakash/Record-linkage-using-Hierarchial-Clustering/README.md

 How to run :
 > Run the file 'dedup.py' . make sure the input file 'dataset.csv' is in the same folder as the python script.
+> Change the path of 'dataset.csv in the python script' at line 141 , after downloading.
 ...............................................................................................................

 Approach used :